jmleino/Samsung/README.md

 # Getting and Cleaning Data Course Project

 This project consists of three files:
-* README.md describing the contents of the file
+* README.md describing the contents of the files and how the script works
-* run_analysis.R contains the R script which reads and
+* run_analysis.R contains the R script which reads, modifies and writes the data
 * CodeBook.md describes the variables, the data and the transformations used

 The script assumes that it is in the same directory as